 What is Optional Practical Training?

-OPT is defined in the regulations as "temporary employment for practical training directly related to the student's major area of study".
+Optional Practical Training (OPT) is defined in the regulations as "temporary employment for practical training directly related to the student's major area of study".
 You need to apply for OPT through Intercultural and International Student Services.
-For an application to apply and for more information, please contact our office.
+For an application to apply Click HERE.
+For more information, please contact our office.

 A person who has been in F-1 status for at least one full academic year is eligible for OPT.
 Eligible F-1 students may engage in optional training under any of the following conditions:

 - After completion of a course of study.
 OPT is approved for full-time employment only for a maximum of 12 months.
-The current 12-month limit on OPT will be extended by 17 months, for a total of 29 months for certain STEM (Science, Technology, Engineering, and Math) degree holders ONLY.
-In order to qualify for the 17-month extension, you must be employed by an employer enrolled in E-Verify.
+The current 12-month limit on OPT will be extended by 24 months, for a total of 36 months for certain STEM (Science, Technology, Engineering, and Math) degree holders ONLY.
+In order to qualify for the 24-month extension, you must be employed by an employer enrolled in E-Verify.
 Please see our office for details.

 - Before completion of studies if you are engaged in thesis or dissertation research; this is usually for graduate students.

-PLEASE NOTE: Application for OPT is 90 days before graduation or within the 60 day grace period after graduation.
+You are eligible to apply for OPT 90 days prior to your program end date, or within the 60 day grace period after graduation.
 Please see our office for details.